tychen742/introcscs/_sources/1.context/motivation.rst.txt

 Microsoft has made C# the centeral language for their fast-evolving open-sourced cross-platform .NET ecosystem.
-C# is a general-purpose, high-level, multiple-paradigm language and is especially widely used in the world of business information systems and game development.
+C# is a general-purpose, high-level, multiple-paradigm language and is gaining market share as a popular programming language.
+In recent years, C# has remained widely used especially for building cross-platform applications, web services, and game development.
 Meanwhile, the popularity of the VS Code editor, powered by plenty of extensions, has made the editor a very powerful tool for coding and programming.